Qel04/Qel04.github.io/README.md

 *Niquiel Gilbert N. Balce*

-The Polaris (North-Star) is also known as the brightest star in the universe
+The Polaris (North-Star) is known for being positioned just right above the North pole of our planet which is unlike other stars.
 ![The North Star](https://live.staticflickr.com/8565/15621765448_ea2bdb1617_b.jpg)